 Melissa Crespo (she/her/hers) is from Connecticut with Dominican, Puerto Rican, and Chilean roots.
-She is a New York City-based director of theater, opera, and film.
-She most enjoys directing world premieres.
-She is also a producer, dramaturg, and playwright.
+She is a director of theater, opera, and film.
+She most enjoys developing and directing new work.
+She is also a producer, playwright, and educator.

-As a director, Melissa has developed work at New Dramatists, The Lark, The Playwright's Center, and theaters around the country & abroad.
+As a director, Melissa has developed work at New Dramatists, The Lark, The Playwright's Center, and theatres around the country & abroad.

-As a playwright, Melissa co-wrote Egress with Sarah Saltwick and received the Roe Green Award, and was produced as a workshop production at Cleveland Playhouse in 2019.
-Egress recently had a rolling world premiere at Amphibian Stage and Salt Lake Acting Company.
+As a playwright, Melissa co-wrote Egress with Sarah Saltwick.
+Egress was produced as a workshop production at Cleveland Playhouse in 2019 and received the Roe Green Award for Outstanding Achievement in Playwrighting.
+Egress received a world premiere production in 2021 at Amphibian Stage, followed by another production at Salt Lake Acting Company in 2022.

 She is the current Associate Artistic Director of Syracuse Stage.